kobemaristela/UNR-Classes/README.md

-# Project Title
+# University of Nevada, Reno Coursework

-Compilation of all my University of Nevada, Reno class coursework in both majors
+Compilation of all my UNR class coursework in both majors

 ## Coursework
 **Biology Courses**